 Overstocking is the most crucial contributing factor for nitrate formation, which is the root of all causes.
 If you keep a large number of fish in the aquarium compared to the tank size, nitrate formation will be drastic!

 High fish density causes excessive fish waste, and you cannot avoid it anyway.
 To keep a healthy aquarium, you must prevent overstocking.
 Instead, the expert aquarists encourage understocking.

 Overfeeding is a common cause of nitrate formation, and it is easily controllable.
 Food leftovers rot to form ammonia and nitrates eventually.

-Providing too much food to the adorable pets is a common mistake that beginner fishkeepers make.
-Not only ammonia and nitrates, but it can also cause waste byproducts like phosphates.
+Providing too much food to adorable pets is a common mistake that beginner fishkeepers make.
+Not only ammonia and nitrates, but they can also cause waste byproducts like phosphates.
 It will pollute your aquarium in a short period.

 3) Accumulated plant materials